galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ![Merqury spectra-cn plot for the hap1/hap2 assemblies.](../../images/vgp_assembly/merqury_cn_plot.png "Merqury CN plot.
 This plot tracks the multiplicity of each <i>k</i>-mer found in the HiFi read set and colors it by the number of times it is found in a given assembly.
 Merqury connects the midpoint of each histogram bin with a line, giving the illusion of a smooth curve."){:width="65%"}

 The grey region in the left side corresponds to *k*-mers found only in the read set; it is usually indicative of sequencing error in the read set, although it can also be a result of missing sequences in the assembly.
-The red area represents one-copy *k*-mers in the genome, while the blue area represents two-copy *k*-mers originating from homozygous sequence or haplotype-specific duplications.
-From this figure we can state that the diploid sequencing coverage is around 50✕, which we also know from the GenomeScope2 plot we looked at [earlier](#figure-5).
+The red area represents one-copy *k*-mers in the genome, while the blue area represents two-copy *k*-mers originating from homozygous sequences or haplotype-specific duplications.
+From this figure, we can state that the diploid sequencing coverage is around 50✕, which we also know from the GenomeScope2 plot we looked at [earlier](#figure-5).

 To get an idea of how the *k*-mers have been distributed between our hap1 and hap2 assemblies, we should look at the *spectra-asm.fl* output of Merqury.